LeastAuthority/haskell-spake2/README.rst

 How to use it
 =============

-Right now, you don't—it only barely works.
+The `interoperability harness entry point <cmd/interop-entrypoint/Main.hs>`_ is the best working example of how to use the code.

-If you want to know more, check out the `main module documentation <src/Crypto/Spake2.hs>`_.
+The `main module documentation <src/Crypto/Spake2.hs>`_ might also help.

 Testing for interoperability
 ----------------------------